Child Advocacy Program

 - social entrepreneurship.

 Some students will work for reform from within the system and others from outside.
 For more information on past placements, see our Master List of CAP Clinic Placements.
-Most placements are in the Boston-area, although the Winter/Spring option opens the possibility of working with organizations beyond Boston.
+Most placements are in the Boston-area, although there are some opportunities to work with organizations beyond Boston.
+In addition, the Winter/Spring Clinic gives students a chance to immerse themselves in a deeper way by adding three weeks of full-time work during J-Term to the part-time work of spring semester.

 How to Register